Safe Zones Sticker!

 - Our current Safe Zones symbol (diamond shape with a rainbow UNH wildcat paw inside) was designed by a UNH student in September 2006.
 This design was selected by a committee following a campus-wide "sticker design contest."
 This is the second UNH Safe Zones symbol.

 - The first sticker was a green bordered circle shape with a pink triangle and a black triangle in the center, with the words “UNH" on the top and "Safe Zone” below.

 - The first UNH Safe Zones symbol was first used in 1993, coinciding with the launch of the UNH Safe Zones program.

 - In the 1970s, the Pink Triangle was adopted by many gay rights groups as a symbol of pride and solidarity, while acknowledging current and historical oppression against gay people.
 The pink triangle was used by the Nazis in concentration camps to identify and shame homosexuals, and female prisoners who were considered "anti-social" or "deviant" (including homosexual) were made to wear a black triangle.
 Read more... about the pink triangle.

 Safe Zones Sticker Request:

-If you have already participated in a Safe Zones training or program, and need another sticker, please call the Coordinator of the UNH Safe Zones programs at 603-862-5053 .
+If you have already participated in a UNH Safe Zones training or program, and need another sticker, please call the Coordinator of the UNH Safe Zones programs at 603-862-5053 .
 Safe Zones stickers should only be displayed by students, faculty, and staff who have participated in a UNH Safe Zones program or training.

 We ask that if you use any of these materials that you credit the UNH Safe Zones program or the original source as noted.
 Thank you.